 A degree in pharmacy opens the doors to a wide variety of career options.
 Depending on the specific degree they obtain, pharmacy graduates may end up working in any number of career paths and work environments.
-These include:

 Community and Consultant Pharmacists